maoberlehner/storyblok-migrate/README.md

 npm install storyblok-migrate
 ```

 In the following example you can see a typical file tree of a Nuxt.js project.
 However, you can see that we have added an additional `storyblok` folder.
-This is the default directory where `storyblok-migrate` looks for component schema definition files.
+This is the default directory where `storyblok-migrate` looks for component definition files.
 You can change the directory via [a configuration setting](#configuration).

 ```
 your-storyblok-project/